 Parents living in the City of Southend-on-Sea must apply to Southend Council for their preferred secondary schools.
 Preference schools can be within or outside the City.
 The Southend Common Application Form is the only way you can apply for a secondary school place for your child.
 The form can either be completed and submitted online at www.southend.gov.uk/admissions or, you can complete and return the form available from Southend Council customer services desk at the Civic Centre.
 Please do not complete more than one application.
 If more than one application is received the authority will process the last one to be submitted.
-You must submit your application by 31 October 2023.
+You must submit your application by 31 October 2024.

 Where more than one adult share parental responsibility and live at different addresses, it is important that agreement be reached prior to making the application on which schools to apply for.
-If different applications are received, these applications will be placed on hold and will not be processed until such time that: one joint application is made
+The parent with whom the child lives, as the normal place of residence, and currently the majority of the school week, should make the application.
+If different applications are received, these applications will be placed on hold and will not be processed until such time that:

-• written agreement is provided from both parents with one set of preferences
+- one joint application is made - written agreement is provided from both parents with one set of preferences - a court order is obtained confirming which parent's application carries precedence.